-Note: Be sure the reticle is in focus (see Reticle Focus on page 5) and set the side focus adjustment (if present) to match the distance being used for sight-in:
+Be sure the reticle is in focus (see Reticle Focus on page 4).
+If scope is equipped, set the parallax adjustment to match the distance being used for sight-in:

-- Following all safe shooting practices, fire a three-shot group as precisely as possible. - Next, adjust the reticle to match the approximate center of the shot group (see Windage and Elevation Adjustment on page 6).
+• Following all safe shooting practices, fire a three-shot group as precisely as possible.

+• Next, adjust the reticle to match the approximate center of the shot group (see section on Windage and Elevation Adjustment on page 5).